 The local government may open the ground, and change the level or otherwise amend or enlarge any sewer lying under any public or private street or place within the district for better communicating with the main sewer or stormwater drains: Provided that no person shall by means of any such alteration, amendment, or enlargement be deprived of the use and enjoyment of any private sewer or drain which he shall be entitled to use, but the local government may at its own cost so construct and alter such private sewer or drain as to render the same as effectual for the purposes for which it was intended as any such sewer or drain may be at the time of such alteration.

-[Section 68 inserted by No. 38 of 1933 s.
-25 and 42; amended by No. 14 of 1996 s.
+[Section 68 inserted: No. 38 of 1933 s.
+25 and 42; amended: No. 14 of 1996 s.
 4.]

 69. Ventilating shafts etc. may be attached to walls and buildings